-GPR-1100 Oxygen Analyzer is equipped with an integral oxygen sensor that has been tested and calibrated by the manufacturer prior to shipment and is fully operational from the shipping container.
-Should it be necessary to install a new oxygen sensor, refer to section "6 Maintenance" for more instruction.
+GPR-1200 Oxygen Analyzer is equipped with an integral oxygen sensor that has been tested and calibrated by the manufacturer prior to shipment and is fully operational from the shipping container.
+Should it be necessary to install a new oxygen sensor, follow the procedure described below.

-The analyzer must be calibrated once the installation has been completed and periodically thereafter as described below.
+Note: All analyzer must be calibrated once the installation has been completed and periodically thereafter as described below.